joslinpr/literate-bassoon/Sources/VimTricks.md

 can also pipe to `fmt` using *range*!}fmt.
 Add the -tu or -c to control indenting, and -p *prefix* to add a prefix.

+### Unicode

+`Ctrl-Vu HEX` will input the unicode characer HEX.
+For Example, insert a ✓ checkmark when in Insert Mode using `Ctrl-Vu2713`.

 ### Changing Case

 ``` vim